Government and Community Relations

 A joint effort of the UC Living Fit Forever program and the Health System's Community Advisory Board, the market features fresh, local and organic fruits and vegetables, artisan cheeses, grass-fed beef, breads and more.

-The Farmers Market is every Thursday, April - October, from 3 pm - 7:30 pm in parking lot 12, at the corner of 45th and Y Streets.
-Community members can park for free in the Shriners Hospital parking garage.
+The Farmers Market is every Thursday, April - October, from 3-7:30 pm in parking lot 12, at the corner of 45th and Y Streets.

 The Farmers Market operator, Be Money Smart USA, is a local nonprofit dedicated to promoting and teaching financial literacy for youth and young adults.